Candyman (2021 film)

 Plans for another Candyman film began in the early 2000s, with original director Bernard Rose wanting to make a prequel film about Candyman and Helen's love.
 However, the studio turned it down and the project entered development hell.
-By 2018, Peele signed on as producer for a new film using his company, Monkeypaw Productions and later, in November that same year, it was confirmed that Peele would produce the film with Universal Pictures and Metro-Goldwyn-Mayer and partnered with Rosenfeld to co-produce the film while DaCosta signed on as director.
+By 2018, Peele signed on as producer for a new film using his company Monkeypaw Productions.
+In November that same year, Universal Pictures and Metro-Goldwyn-Mayer Pictures became involved, and it was confirmed that Peele would produce the film with Rosenfeld, while DaCosta signed on as director.
 Principal photography for the film began in August 2019 and wrapped in September 2019 in Chicago, Illinois.

 Candyman was theatrically released in the United States on August 27, 2021, by Universal Pictures.
 Its release date was delayed three times from an original June 2020 date due to concerns regarding the COVID-19 pandemic.
 The film received generally positive reviews from critics, who praised DaCosta's direction, visual style, and the blend of social commentary with horror.
-It has grossed $77 million worldwide against a $25 million budget.
+It grossed $77 million worldwide against a $25 million budget.

 Plot

-In 1977 at Chicago's Cabrini–Green housing projects, a young boy witnesses the killing of Sherman Fields, a homeless man with a hook for a hand.
-Suspected of giving a white child a razor blade in a piece of candy, Sherman is beaten to death by police but later proven innocent.
+In 1977, at Chicago's Cabrini–Green housing projects, a young boy witnesses the killing of Sherman Fields, a homeless African American man with a hook for a hand.
+Suspected of giving a white child a razor blade in a piece of candy, Sherman is beaten to death by police but later proven innocent when more cases of razor blades in candies come up.

 In 2019, artist Anthony McCoy lives in Chicago with his girlfriend, gallery director Brianna Cartwright.
-Seeking inspiration, Anthony explores the projects after Brianna's brother Troy tells them the story of Helen Lyle, who is believed responsible for a killing spree and briefly kidnapping a baby in Cabrini-Green.
+Seeking inspiration, Anthony explores the projects after Brianna's brother Troy and his boyfriend tell them the story of Helen Lyle, who is believed responsible for a killing spree and briefly kidnapping a baby in Cabrini-Green.
 Stung on the hand by a bee, Anthony meets laundromat owner William Burke, the boy who witnessed Sherman's death.
 William introduces him to the urban legend of the Candyman, which Anthony tells Brianna and jokingly performs its curse: by saying "Candyman" five times to a mirror, Sherman's spirit will appear and kill the summoner.

 Inspired by Sherman's death and the Candyman legend, Anthony creates an elaborate art piece titled "Say My Name" for a show curated by Brianna and her colleague Clive, but his work is disparaged by critic Finley Stephens and other attendees.
 Later that night, Clive and his girlfriend Jerrica unwittingly summon the Candyman, who brutally murders them; Brianna discovers their bodies, triggering childhood memories of witnessing her father's suicide.

 Anthony compulsively paints gruesome portraits of unknown men, becoming obsessed as he investigates Helen Lyle and her own Candyman research, and has a vision of Sherman's ghost in an elevator.
 Interviewed by Finley, Anthony goads her into summoning the Candyman herself, and has another vision in a mirror of himself as Sherman.
 Joining Brianna at a business dinner, he leaves abruptly when he learns Finley has been murdered.